safeledger logo

 3. Identification: The POA document must include the Agent’s full name, nationality, and ID number (Emirates ID or passport).

-The POA can be granted to a family member, a friend, or a trusted legal professional.
+The POA in Sharjah can be granted to a family member, a friend, or a trusted legal professional.
 The choice of Agent is a personal decision based on trust.

 What a Personal POA Can Be Used for in Sharjah?